 Are you considering building a fantasy sports business in 2020?
 Here’s all you need to know about the Indian laws.

 Fantasy sports is a booming industry in India.
-According to the FIFS-KPMG report, currently there are about 20 million fantasy gamers in India, and the number is expected to rise to 100 million by the end of 2020.
-The fantasy market value in India is also expected to reach over $5 billion in the next two years.
+According to the FIFS-KPMG report, currently, the number of fantasy sports users has grown to 90 million from 2M in 2016.
+Currently, the fantasy market value in India is 2.2B and is expected to reach over $5 billion in the next two years.
 After realizing its immense potential, several start-ups and entrepreneurs are looking to invest in the fantasy sports industry.
-In this blog, we bring you the legality of the Indian market in layman’s terms for profound understanding.
+In 2016, India had about 10 fantasy platforms and today the number of fantasy platforms has grown to 140.
+In this blog, we bring you the legality of the Indian market in layman’s terms for your profound understanding.

-As there are no set of government regulations, Fantasy industry standards in India are regulated by Federation of Indian Fantasy Sports (FIFS.
+As there are no set of government regulations, Fantasy industry standards are regulated by the Federation of Indian Fantasy Sports (FIFS.
 Self-regularisation norms for the Indian fantasy sports industry is set up by the federation until the government comes out with any standards and laws.

 When it comes to taxation, as per the Indian rule, 18% GST is applicable on games that are skill-based, like Dream11’s format, and fantasy sports gaming.
 The court referred to Schedule III of the Central Goods and Services Act, 2017 which states that ‘actionable claims, other than lottery, gambling and betting’ are excluded from the scope of supply.”